dcoai/nftables_port/README.md

 Chain.add_rule(pid, rule)

-# All of these rules are converted to JSON and sent through NFTablesEx.Port
+# All of these rules are converted to JSON and sent through NFTables.Port
 ```

 The RuleBuilder provides a composable, type-safe way to build complex firewall rules.
-Behind the scenes, NFTablesEx.Port handles all the JSON communication with nftables.
+Behind the scenes, NFTables.Port handles all the JSON communication with nftables.

 ## Port Executable Location